Essakkiappan-Subash/portfolios/README.md

 # portfolios
-These are my personl portfolio website,
+These are my personal portfolio website and It's are bulid by Me.